Results & Photos

 Valencia Peak Loop is the most dramatic of the three loops.
 After a run along the Bluff Trail, you will transition to the Rattlesnake Flats Trail and begin your ascent to Valencia Peak joining the gentle climb up Badger before the rugged and steep climb up Valencia Peak Trail.
 Don’t forget to grab your blue PCTR branded bracelet atop the peak.
 Don’t forget your phone for a great pic.
 After snapping a few pics, you will fly down the mountain in record speed on your way back to party with your new trail running friends.

 Course Map, Markings, and Aid Stations

-Click here for the 2019 REVISED COURSE MAP and aid station sheet
+Click here for the course map and aid station sheet

 - 50K: Orange Loop to Pink Loop to Blue Loop